-The Haverford School has three school physicians who supervise the athletic trainers and see our injured student-athletes on the sidelines and in their respective offices.
+The Haverford School has four school physicians who supervise the athletic trainers and see our injured student-athletes on the sidelines and in their respective offices.

 Dr. Brian Bullock (Main Line Health) has served as the School’s medical director since 1992, and is present at all home football and lacrosse games.

 Dr. David Rubenstein (Rothman Institute) has served as team orthopedist since 1995.
 He is available for consultation on any sport-related injuries, and has operated on numerous student-athletes.